-The Queensland Centre for Domestic and Family Violence Research (QCDFVR) receives funding from the Queensland Department of Communities, Child Safety and Disability Services to undertake specific activities.
+The Queensland Centre for Domestic and Family Violence Research (QCDFVR) receives funding from the Queensland Department of Child Safety, Youth and Women to undertake specific activities.
 As well, QCDFVR welcomes enquiries from other organisations interested in commissioning, or partnering to undertake, gendered violence research in Queensland.

-In 2016-18 through Queensland Department of Communities, Child Safety and Disability Services’ funding, QCDFVR will be involved in the evaluation of the three trials of integrated service responses to domestic and family violence established in:
+In 2019/20 through Queensland Department of Child Safety, Youth and Women funding, QCDFVR will be involved in the following projects.